 We offer continuous access to nutritionally complete 100% veggie diets free from animal by-products.
 We also offer herbal products and probiotics to promote healthy chickens.
 And we've found that adding fiber to our chickens’ diet has positive benefits on overall health.
 We continue to work on chick feed nutrition that supports a stronger, healthier start to their development.

 All poultry houses have state-of-the-art temperature control.
 Many of our chickens have outdoor access and natural lighting and we're adding more houses like this every year.
 We enforce mandatory "lights off" resting periods.
-We’re continuing to study the feasibility and potential benefits of an on farm hatching program to improve early chicken care, and how we can make chickens feel more comfortable in the future within their housing environment.
+We’re continuing to study the feasibility and potential benefits of an on farm hatching program to improve early chicken care, and how we can make chickens and other breeds feel more comfortable in the future within their housing environment.

 Simply put, we believe when raising poultry, chickens should be able to act like chickens.
 We feel that active chickens — those that can express normal behaviors such as perching and play — are healthier chickens.
 That's why we held our second farmer contest, the Free Range Pasture Design Contest, to tap into farmers’ knowledge about pasture activity and what encourages more activity and play.
 And every year, we're adding more housing with outdoor access, windows, perches and pecking bales.